cs480x-22c/a1-ghd3/README.md

 Edits to the README:

 -My goal for this page was for it to resemble an abstract modern-like painting composed of a variety of shapes.
-There are two of each shape and the colors of the border and inside of the shape are largely complmentary.
+There are two of each shape and the colors of the border and inside of the shape are largely complementary.
 In addition, added an animation to the colors of each set of shapes to give the page life and allow it to be non-static.
 The animation is described below.

 -Screenshots: